MACHINEGUNS PART 1:

 (Pylemyot Maxima obr.
 1910 g.)

-PICTURE: Maxim m/1905 with early version of Sokolov mount, which has also legs.
-Notice also water jacket and other parts made from bronze.
+PICTURE: Maxim m/1905 with early version of Sokolov mount with its legs folded open.
+Notice also water jacket and other parts made from bronze or brass.
+On the background left Colt-Browning m/1895 and right Maxim MG-08.
 (Photo taken in Sotamuseo).
-CLICK THUMBNAIL TO SEE LARGER PIC (71 KB).
+CLICK THUMBNAIL TO SEE LARGER PIC (194 KB).

 Calibre: